 Solution-focused brief therapy

 …focuses on a particular issue and promotes positive change, rather than dwelling on the issue or past problems.
 Clients are encouraged to focus positively on what they do well, their strengths and resources and to set goals to achieve them.
 It is solution based rather than problem solving.
 This therapy is a short-term therapy and as few as three or four sessions may be beneficial.

 …focuses on a specific problem, and involves a direct intervention by the therapist who works more pro-actively with the client.
 It emphasizes precise observation, the utilization of a client’s natural resources, and the temporary suspension of disbelief, to enable the consideration of new perspectives and multiple viewpoints.
 The primary objective is to aid the client to view present circumstances in a wider context with increased functionality.
-Brief therapy is seen as solution based rather than problem solving, and therapists are more concerned with current factors preventing change rather than how the issues arose.
+Brief therapy is seen as solution based rather than problem solving, and therapists are more concerned with current factors preventing change rather than how the issues arose, the causes.

 …is based on the theory that learnt behaviour in response to past experiences can be unlearnt or reformulated, without focusing on the reasoning for the original behaviour.